Newblimp/Bezugszeichenpr-fvorrichtung/README.md

 # TODO

+- separate scanning and GUI thread
+- clearing errors in the textbox should clear errors in the list if applicable
+- ~~ignore "Figure", "Figur", "Figuren" etc. when scanning for terms~~
+- ~~ignore der, die, das, dem, und, and other short connectors when scanning for terms~~

+# Changelog
+__version 0.2 (Nov.
+30, 2025)__
 - ignore "Figure", "Figur", "Figuren" etc. when scanning for terms
 - ignore der, die, das, dem, und, and other short connectors when scanning for terms
-- separate scanning and GUI thread
-- clearing errors in the textbox should clear errors in the list if applicable